Questwalker/GarbageCollector/README.md

 # Garbage Collector
-A lightweight tool designed to be as lightweight and dependency-free as possible.
+A small tool designed to be as lightweight and dependency-free as possible.
 Allows the purging of all common trash items, garbage piles, grime, and empty beer bottles.

 Available on Thunderstore: [Garbage Collector](https://thunderstore.io/c/voices-of-the-void/p/Questwalker/Garbage_Collector/)